Ptolemaic coinage: Mints

+Coinage was used in the Ptolemaic Kingdom during the last dynasty of Egypt and, briefly, during Roman rule of Egypt.
 The first Ptolemaic mint was at Memphis.
 It was later moved to Alexandria.

 Tyre was the most important coastal city out of the five Ptolemaic cities with a mint in Syria.
 After the Seleucid Kingdom led by Antiochus III the Great conquered Coele-Syria Ptolemais in Phoenicia (Acre) was still allowed to strike coins using the Phoenician weight.
 The mint remained very prolific, and was among the most active ones in the Seleucid Kingdom.
 It is likely that the city struck silver coinage without an interruption after it changed hands, as it was a very important city in Phoenicia.
 However, the Seleucids discontinued a Ptolemaic mint in Jaffa.

 In Greece, Ptolemaic coinage mainly originates from the Peloponnese and Euboea.
 Corinth did not strike Ptolemaic coinage during its brief subordination to the kingdom.

 Cyprus had many important mints, and the island struck large amounts of Ptolemaic coinage from 200 BC to 80 BC.
 Cyprus was also richer in silver than Egypt.
 In the second century BC, most of the Cypriot coinage are easily identifiable and datable because they include abbreviations for mints and dates for both gold and silver coinage.
 Cypriot mints from this period include Salamis (abbr. ΣA), Kition (abbr.
 KI) and Paphos (abbr. Π, and later as ΠA).
 Meanwhile, at Crete, there was no royal coinage in use, and Cretan cities had a strong autonomy of minting their own coins.

 There are no evidence that Ptolemaic mints existed in Asia Minor.
 Furthermore, regions such as Cilicia and Lycia had no autonomous mints striking local currency.
 It seems that there was little circulation of Ptolemaic currency in Caria, Lycia, Pamphylia and Cilicia.
 Local Pamphylian silver coinage was discontinued under Ptolemaic control.
 It is likely that people in southern Asia Minor simply did not have a habit of using coinage in everyday economic transactions.